Nathnos/pattern_finder/README.md

 # pattern_finder
 A script that tries to find a specific pattern in all files of a folder (and optionally its subfolders).
 Capital or lowercase are not taken into acount.
+If you want a light version, without image reading, please go https://github.com/Nathnos/simple_pattern_finder

 Examples of use :
 --------